 - Social media links enable visitors to bounce from the page without any conversion.

 - A large footer menu provides one more chance for prospects to leave without converting.

-Continue the narrative from ad to post-click experience
+Continue the narrative from ad to post-click landing page

-By focusing all your attention on ads and ignoring the post-click experience, you’re wasting ad clicks and budget.
+By focusing all your attention on ads and ignoring the post-click landing page, you’re wasting ad clicks and budget.
 This is especially true in politics where you’re vying for people’s trust, loyalty, and votes.